IRAQI CIVIL SOCIETY SOLIDARITY INITIATIVE MISSION STATEMENT

 Economic and Social Rights: supporting the Iraqi civil society’s struggle for the respect of the economic and social rights of the Iraqi population, aiming at better living and employment conditions, countering corruption, and promoting new economic and social policies.

-Women’s Rights and Participation: supporting women’s demands for representation and participation in the public sphere, recognizing their own agency, sustaining their political initiatives; tackling domestic and gender-based violence, also at national level, through legislative means and demanding accountability of those responsible of crimes against them.
+Women’s Rights and Participation: supporting women’s demands for representation and participation in the public sphere, recognizing their own agency, sustaining their political initiatives; tackling domestic violence, also at national level, through legislative means and demanding accountability of those responsible of crimes against them.

 Youth’s Rights and Participation: sustaining youth’s demands for representation and participation in the public sphere, recognizing their role and agency in the society, providing opportunities and capacity-building initiatives.